 c.
-Unit will only prepare the amount of ammunition that is to be immediately fired.
+Units will only prepare the amount of ammunition that is to be immediately fired.
+Ammunition that is opened and not expended will significantly increase the time required for turn-in.

 d.
-Smoking or possessing of spark or flame producing devices within 50 feet of firing pads, ammunition storage sites and weapons assembly sites is prohibited.
+Smoking or possessing spark or flame-producing devices within 50 meters of firing pads, ammunition storage sites, and weapons assembly sites is prohibited.

 e.
-Ammunition storage or handling sites will not be within 50 feet of troop concentrations or within 100 feet of any stored fuel.
+Ammunition storage or handling sites will not be within 50 feet of troop concentrations or 100 feet of any stored fuel.

 f.
-Weapons will be cleared, cleaned and physically inspected when transitioning between ammunition types e.g. blank to CCMCK, CCMCK to live, blank to live, 40mm TP to 40mm HE, etc.
+Weapons will be cleared, cleaned, and physically inspected when transitioning between ammunition types e.g. blank to CCMCK, CCMCK to live, blank to live, 40mm TP to 40mm HE, etc.